jenkins-x/jx-docs/content/en/v3/admin/guides/progressive-delivery/_index.md

 Once you have followed the above steps create a [quickstart application](/docs/getting-started/first-project/create-quickstart/) in the usual way.

-As you merge changes to the master branch of your application Jenkins X will create a new release and [promote it to the staging environment](/docs/resources/faq/using/#how-does-promotion-actually-work).
+As you merge changes to the master branch of your application JayeX will create a new release and [promote it to the staging environment](/docs/resources/faq/using/#how-does-promotion-actually-work).

 However if Canary deployment is enabled your new version will gradually be rolled out progressively: